alessandro-fazzi/i_do_not_need_interactor/README.md

 ```

 > [!WARNING]
-> As you noticed in the last snippet custom callable objects are responsible to determine
+> As you noticed in the last snippet custom proc objects are responsible to determine
 > if they should or should not execute given current _context_'s state.
 > You're on your own.
 But it's just ruby.